 For general inquiries regarding inmates, please call (319) 462-2720

 Do I need an appointment to apply for or renew my weapons permit?

 The Civil office does not require an appointment at this time to apply for or renew your permit.
-We do currently allow only one person in the office at a time.
-You may come in any time Monday-Friday from 8a-4p.
-When you arrive, if there is someone already in the office, you may have a brief wait.
+You may come in any time Monday-Friday from 8:30a-4p. .

 How soon can I renew my weapon permit?

 Permits can be renewed no sooner than 30 days prior to expiration.
-Under normal circumstances, you have 30 days prior to expiring or up to 30 days after expiring to be within the $ 25 renewal period.
-Under Governor Reynolds COVID proclamation if your nonprofessional or professional carry permit expired after February 18, 2020 you are eligible for the $25 renewal for 30 days following the lifting of the proclomation, which is set at this time to be March 7, 2021.
+You have 30 days prior to expiring or up to 30 days after expiring to be within the $25 renewal period.
+If you go past 30 days after expiration, the fee increases to $50.
+Bring your expired weapon permit along with valid ID indicating that you currently reside in Jones county.

 500 W. Main St. · Anamosa, IA 52205